itsnerosz/Index/README.md

-# <center><span style="color: Black">Welcome to Nero's Archive!</span></center>
+# <center><span style="color: Black">Welcome to Nero's Index !
 <center>A.K.A "Fantastic Films and Where to Find Them (For FREE)".</center>

 ---

 ### <span style="color: Black">About</span>

-Nero's Archive is a list that compiles links to films that are available for free on Youtube, Vimeo and others video sharing platforms.
+Nero's Index is a list that compiles links to films that are available for free on Youtube, Vimeo and others video sharing platforms.

-You can use the <a href="https://github.com/itsnerosz/nerosz_archive/edit/main/README.md">list on Letterboxd</a> to preview its titles.
+You can use the <a href="https://github.com/itsnerosz/nerosz_index/edit/main/README.md">list on Letterboxd</a> to preview its titles.

 The list is updated weekly.